python-cffi/cffi/doc/source/index.rst

    functions like ``long double add(long double a, long double b);``.

 .. versionchanged:: 0.6
-   `(*****)` Enums are now handled like ints.
+   `(*****)` Enums are now handled like ints (unsigned or signed, int or long, like GCC; note that the first choice is unsigned).
 In previous versions, you would get the enum's value as a string.
-Now we follow the C convention and treat them as really equivalent to ints.
+Now we follow the C convention and treat them as really equivalent to integers.
 To compare their value symbolically, use code like ``if x.field == lib.FOO``.
    If you really want to get their value as a string, use ``ffi.string(ffi.cast("the_enum_type", x.field))``.